MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-factconversation.md

 # Conversation

 A conversation represents an entire end-to-end interaction with a customer.
 A conversation is created when a customer raises a request through the various channels like voice, messaging, or chat.
 When the system identifies an agent to work on a conversation, a session is created.
 A conversation can end in a single session or extend to multiple sessions.

-In the following workflow, which represents a single conversation, you'll see that multiple sessions are created.
-The first session is created when a conversation is created and assigned to a bot.
-The second session is created when the bot escalates the conversation to a human agent.
-This automatically closes the first session.
-In the second session, the best agent to work on the customer request is identified and assigned.
-If the agent rejects the request, a new session is created and the process of identifying another agent begins.
+You can get KPIs and metrics that describe customer experience, for example, average handle time, customer sentiment.

 ## Abandoned conversations